Interfaces + Open Design / Foundation

 Thesis

-Open Design: Why 40k Developers Abandoned Claude Design teaches a practical interfaces + open design move: This video walks through Open Design, an open-source local alternative to Claude Design, and demonstrates building a YouTube-channel search app prototype using the GLM 5.1 model via Open Code to show that any installed agent can produce decent designs.
+Open Design: Why 40k Developers Abandoned Claude Design teaches a practical design system move: This video walks through Open Design, an open-source local alternative to Claude Design, and demonstrates building a YouTube-channel search app prototype using the GLM 5.1 model via Open Code to show that any installed agent can produce decent designs.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.